- Read More

 The differential diagnosis for a nail injury includes;

+When you do sustain a nail injury, follow these directions.
 Be sure to wrap the injured toe with a clean (preferably sterile) bandage for 30-60 minutes following the injury.
 During this period of time, elevate the foot.
 This rest period will enable bleeding to subside.

 Once bleeding has stopped, evaluate the status of the nail plate.
 In most cases, try to keep the nail plate in place.
 If the nail is intact but bruising has formed beneath the nail, the fluid beneath the nail needs to be drained.
 Draining this fluid will relieve the swelling beneath the nail and significantly reduce pain.